macs30123-s23/final-project-ayako/README.md

   <img width="60%" src="images/timeseries_importing_products.png" />
 </p>

-<sub>Upper graph<br>84:Machines, 90: Optical  photographic  cinematographic  measuring  checking  precision  medical or surgical instruments and apparatus; parts and accessories thereof, 29: Organic chemicals, 39: Plastics and articles thereof, 19: Preparations of cereals  flour  starch or milk; pastrycooks' products, 85: Electrical machinery and equipment and parts thereof; sound recorders and reproducers  television image and sound recorders and reproducers  and parts and accessories of such articles, 87: Aircraft spacecraft and parts thereof, 72: Iron and steel, 73: Articles of iron or steel, 89: Ships boats and floating structures</sub>
+<sub>Upper graph<br>84:Machines, 90: Optical photographic cinematographic measuring checking precision medical or surgicalinstruments and apparatus; parts and accessories thereof, 29: Organic chemicals, 39: Plastics and articles thereof, 19: Preparations of cereals flour starch or milk; pastrycooks'products, 85: Electrical machinery and equipment and parts thereof; sound recorders and reproducers  television image and sound recorders and reproducers and parts and accessories of such articles, 87: Aircraft spacecraft and parts thereof, 72: Iron and steel, 73: Articles of iron or steel, 89: Ships boats and floating structures</sub>

+<sub>Lower graph<br>27: Mineral fuels mineral oils and products of their distillation; bituminous substances; mineral waxes, 90: Optical  photographic  cinematographic  measuring  checking  precision  medical or surgical instruments and apparatus; parts and accessories thereof, 29: Organic chemicals, 84: Machines, 44: Wood and articles of wood; wood charcoal, 26: Ores slag and ash, 87: Vehicles other than railway or tramway rolling-stock  and parts and accessories thereof, 71: Natural or cultured pearls  precious or semi-precious stones  precious metals  metals clad with precious metal and articles thereof; imitation jewellery; coin, 85: Electrical machinery and equipment and parts thereof; sound recorders and reproducers  television image and sound recorders and reproducers  and parts and accessories of such articles, 30: Pharmaceutical products.</sub>

 ## Disscussion and Conclusion